+Sessions Completed Tuition Refund

+1 session or less 75% refund

+2 sessions 50% refund

+3 sessions 25% refund

-Sessions Completed 1 session or less 2 sessions 3 sessions More than 3 sessions Tuition Refund 75% refund 50% refund 25% refund No refund.
+More than 3 sessions No refund.

 NON-PAYMENT POLICY

 In the event of non-payment, after thirty (30) days the student will be dismissed from the program, unless other arrangements have been made with the administration.